Koh-i-Noor: Early history

-Shah Shuja's memoirs dispute this, and claim Ranjit Singh extorted the diamond from him by having his son tortured in front of him.

-In Maharaja Ranjit Singh's possession
+In Ranjit Singh's possession

 One of Ranjit Singh's favourite horses with the head of his stables.
 His jewels are shown, to scale, including the Koh-i-Noor (top centre).

+Ranjit Singh, the founder of the Sikh Empire, took the possession of Koh-i-noor from Shah Shuja in 1813.
+According to one account, Ranjit Singh insisted upon the gem being given to him, in return for his hospitality.
+Shah Shuja's memoirs state that Ranjit Singh extorted the diamond from him by having his son tortured in front of him.

 Ranjit Singh had the diamond examined by jewelers of Lahore for two days to ensure that Shuja had not tricked him.
 After the jewelers confirmed its genuineness, he donated 125,000 rupees to Shuja.
 Ranjit Singh then asked the principal jewelers of Amritsar to estimate the diamond's value; the jewelers declared that the value of the diamond was "far beyond all computation".
 Ranjit Singh then affixed the diamond to the front of his turban, and paraded on an elephant to enable his subjects to see it.
 He used to wear it as an armlet during major festivals such as Diwali and Dusserah, and took it with him during travel.
 He would exhibit it to prominent visitors, especially British officers.